-The financial statements of Embark Trucks, Inc. as of and for the years ended December 31, 2020 and 2019, included in this prospectus have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report appearing herein.
+The financial statements of Embark Trucks Inc. as of and for the years ended December 31, 2020 and 2019, included in this prospectus have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their report appearing herein.
 Such financial statements have been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.

 The financial statements of Northern Genesis Acquisition Corp.
-II as of December 31, 2020 and for the period from September 25, 2020 (inception) through December 31, 2020 included in this prospectus have been audited by Marcum LLP, independent registered public accounting firm, as set forth in their report thereon, appearing elsewhere in this prospectus, and are included in reliance on such report given upon such firm as experts in auditing and accounting.
+II as of December 31, 2020 and for the period from September 25, 2020 (inception) through December 31, 2020 and as of January 15, 2021 included in this prospectus have been audited by Marcum LLP, independent registered public accounting firm, as set forth in their reports thereon, appearing elsewhere in this prospectus, and are included in reliance on such reports given upon such firm as experts in auditing and accounting.